-The RePORT database was used to calculate total funding for Nutrition Research by NIH ICO using the Research, Condition, and Disease Categorization (RCDC) code "Nutrition" under Categorical Spending.
+The Report database was used to calculate total funding for Nutrition Research by NIH ICO using the Research, Condition, and Disease Categorization (RCDC) code "Nutrition" under Categorical Spending.
 "Categorical Spending displays the annual support level for various research, condition, and disease categories based on grants, contracts, and other funding mechanisms used across the NIH, as well as disease burden data."

-Total funding in nutrition (nutrition research and training constant dollars) restricted to Fiscal Years 2019, 2020, and 2021 (FY19, FY20, FY21, respectively) was the sum of nutrition research and training constant dollars plus subproject funding (Table 1).
-The total nutrition research and training in constant dollars by NIH component for FY19, FY20, and FY21 is provided in Table 2.
-Nutrition research and training in current dollars was calculated using the Biomedical Research and Development Price Index (Table 1).
-Nutrition research and training in current dollars for FY20 and FY21 was calculated by setting FY19 as 100 percent and taking this amount and dividing it by 1.017 and 1.039 for FY20 and FY21, respectively (Table 1).
-The actual total NIH obligations and IC obligations for FY19, FY20, and FY21 were obtained from the NIH Budget Office tables (Tables 1 and 3).
-Current nutrition dollars as a percentage of actual total NIH obligations by fiscal year (Table 1) was calculated by taking the nutrition and research training current dollars and dividing that value by actual total NIH obligations and multiplying the result by 100.
+Total funding in nutrition (nutrition research and training current dollars) restricted to Fiscal Years 2019, 2020, and 2021 (FY19, FY20, FY21, respectively) was the sum of nutrition research and training current dollars plus subproject funding (Table 1).
+The total nutrition research and training in current dollars by NIH component for FY19, FY20, and FY21 is provided in Table 2.
+Nutrition research and training in constant dollars was calculated using the Biomedical Research and Development Price Index (Table 1).
+Nutrition research and training in constant dollars for FY20 and FY21 was calculated by setting FY19 as 100 percent and taking this amount and dividing it by 1.017 and 1.039 for FY20 and FY21, respectively (Table 1).
+The actual total NIH obligations and IC obligations for FY19, FY20, and FY21 were obtained from the NIH Budget

+Office Actual and Total Obligations by Institute and Center history tables (Tables 1 and 3).
+Constant nutrition dollars as a percentage of actual total NIH obligations by fiscal year (Table 1) was calculated by taking the nutrition and research training constant dollars and dividing that value by actual total NIH obligations and multiplying the result by 100.